 Looker has a variety of programming language SDKs that utilizes Looker’s API.

-Some languages such as Ruby, Python and TypeScript are directly supported by Looker and some others like Kotlin, Swift and R are supported by community,
+Some languages such as Ruby, Python, and TypeScript are directly supported by Looker, and some others like Kotlin, Swift, and R are supported by the community.

 - Embedded Analytics

-- Create a few engaging and easy to understand dashboard and expose it to your customers as part of the customer portal through Looker’s SSO embedding.
+- Create a few engaging and easy-to-understand dashboards and expose them to your customers as part of the customer portal through Looker’s SSO embedding.
 The goal here is to get customer feedback so you know where you should invest time and resources next.
-The initial investment should be in engaging with your customers after you release these dashboards
+The initial investment should be in engaging with your customers after you release these dashboards:

 - Add new functionality and increase the user base as you solicit your customer’s feedback.

 - Use Looker’s API as a backend engine to customize the application experience based on what your customers want.